Parents’ Guide to Supporting the College Admissions Process

 • Take your student on college visits

-When to consider professional admissions counseling
+When to consider professional college admissions assistance

 Conclusion